BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 configured.
 Customers do not need to worry about security group configuration.
-- C. Neither AWS nor the customer is responsible for the configuration of security groups; security groups are intelligently and automatically configured using traffic heuristics.
+- C. Neither AWS nor the customer is responsible for the configuration of security groups; security groups are intelligently and automatically configured using traffic he**uristics.
-- D. AWS provides the security group functionality as a service, but the customer is responsible for correctly and securely configuring their own security groups.
+- **D. AWS provides the security group functionality as a service, but the customer is responsible for correctly and securely configuring their own security groups.**

+Answer: D

 13.Which of the following is NOT a recommended approach for customers trying to achieve